junxit/us-congress-bills-113/metadata.md

 - 2013-06-12 — Reported by the Committee on Agriculture.
 H. Rept.
 113-105, Part II.
 - 2013-06-12 — Reported by the Committee on Financial Services.
 H. Rept.
 113-105, Part I.
 - 2013-06-12 — Reported by the Committee on Financial Services.
 H. Rept.
 113-105, Part I.
+- 2013-06-13 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.